tanggengyan/tanggengyan.github.io/awards.md

 # Voluntary

-- *Oct 2022 - Present:* Peer Reviewer, Accountability in Research
+- *Oct 2022 - Present:* Peer Reviewer, *Accountability in Research：Ethics, Integrity and Policy*
 - *Sep 2021 - Present:* Student Member, The Chinese Association of Science of Science and S&T Policy Research, Professional Committee of Sociology of Science